ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 <hub> $ oc apply -f policies-namespace.yaml
 ```

 After the namespace is created, create a PlacementRule resource.
-We will use the PlacementRule to associate the below policies with all clusters that are associated with the environment=production label.
+We will use the PlacementRule to associate the policies below with all the clusters related to the `environment=production` label.

 ```
 <hub> $ cat >> placementrule-policies.yaml << EOF